cxnturi0n/traffic-analyzer/README.md

 }
 ```
 Before rendering these geometries on the map, I had to convert the array of Road objects returned by the server into the format expected by Leaflet.
 This conversion process placed a significant load on the browser and turned out to be slow and inefficient, taking approximately 10 seconds to render all road geometries for a region like Anderlecht.
-By leveraging REST, I was able to return the road geometries in the exact format that Leaflet expected, effectively reducing the latency to render the map to less than 1 second.
+By leveraging REST, I was able to return the road geometries in the exact format that Leaflet expected, effectively reducing the latency to render the map in less than 1 second.

 <H3>Rest Api</H3>